User Perceptions and Attitudes Toward Untraceability in Messaging Platforms: Abstract

 \section{Abstract}

-Mainstream messaging platforms offer a variety of features designed to enhance user privacy, such as disappearing messages, password-protected chats, and end-to-end encryption (\etoee), which primarily protect message contents.
-Beyond contents, the transmission of messages generates metadata that can reveal who communicates with whom, when and how often.
-In this paper, we study user perceptions of ``untraceability'', i.e., preventing third parties from tracing who communicates with whom, with the goal of informing the design of privacy-enhancing features in messaging platforms and untraceable communication protocols that depend on large anonymity sets and widespread user adoption.
-We explore this from a broad conceptual standpoint: rather than studying mental models of a particular solution, we analyze how users reason about what features should be incorporated by two fictitious platforms, Texty and Chatty, to prevent third parties from knowing who communicates with whom.
-Through a vignette-based survey with 189 participants, we found that users associate the concept of untraceability with a wide range of privacy enhancing technologies, implying a diverse set of threat models.
-Overall, the features suggested by participants show awareness of privacy threats stemming from forms of surveillance and unauthorized access to message contents.
-Many participants also associated untraceability with the notion of anonymity, but interpreted it as senders and receivers concealing their identity from each other rather than only from third parties.
-We discuss the gap between users' perceptions of untraceability and the threat models addressed by untraceable communication protocols, as well as how different privacy attitudes point to challenges and opportunities for the adoption of untraceable communication tools in messaging platforms.
+Mainstream messaging platforms offer a variety of features designed to enhance user privacy, such as password-protected chats and end-to-end encryption (\etoee), which primarily protect message contents.
+Beyond contents, a lot can be inferred about people simply by tracing who sends and receives messages, when, and how often.
+This paper explores user perceptions of and attitudes toward ``untraceability'', defined as preventing third parties from tracing who communicates with whom, to inform the design of privacy-enhancing technologies and untraceable communication protocols.
+Through a vignette-based qualitative study with 189 participants, we identify a diverse set of features that users perceive to be useful for untraceable messaging, ranging from using aliases instead of real names to VPNs.
+Through a reflexive thematic analysis, we uncover three overarching attitudes that influence the support or rejection of untraceability in messaging platforms and that can serve as a set of new privacy personas: privacy fundamentalists, who advocate for privacy as a universal right; safety fundamentalists, who support surveillance for the sake of accountability; and optimists, who advocate for privacy in principle but also endorse exceptions in idealistic ways, such as encryption backdoors.
+We highlight a critical gap between the threat models assumed by users and those addressed by untraceable communication protocols.
+In particular, many participants understood untraceability as a form of anonymity, but interpret it as senders and receivers hiding their identities from each other, rather than from external network observers.
+We discuss implications for the design of strategic communication and user interfaces of untraceable messaging protocols, and propose framing untraceability as a form of ``altruistic privacy'', i.e., adopting privacy-enhancing technologies to protect others, as a promising strategy to foster broader adoption.